fum-cs/fds/docs/intro-linear-algebra.md

     angle in radiants = [[0.157]]

-We obtain $\theta \approx 0.157 $.
+We obtain $$\theta \approx 0.157 $$.
 To fo from radiants to degrees we can use the following formula:

 ```python